5th Minnesota Infantry Regiment: Surrender of Vicksburg

 The regiment remained in Louisiana until Vicksburg's garrison commander, John C. Pemberton, capitulated on July 4, 1863, with the entire remaining garrison of 29,495 men.
 The surrender coincided with the Union victory at Gettysburg the previous day.
 The Minnesotans could finally rest, recruit and continue smaller operations along the Mississippi River into 1864.

 Veteran Volunteers

 Come February 12, 1864, the three-year enlistments had expired for the regiment.
 However, the majority of the men re-enlisted and the regiment was veteranized by order of the War Department.
 Col. Hubbard held command of the 5th's brigade while immediate command of the regiment fell to Lieutenant Colonel William Gere.
-The 5th Minnesota was promptly re-assigned to the II brigade, I division, XVI Army Corps under the command of Andrew J. Smith in time for the Red River Campaign.
+The 5th Minnesota was promptly reassigned to the II brigade, I division, XVI Army Corps under the command of Andrew J. Smith in time for the Red River Campaign.

 Red River campaign

 On March 10, 1864, the 5th Minnesota embarked with the XVI Corps of General Nathaniel P. Banks' Army of the Gulf.
 The expedition's main objective was to capture Shreveport, a major Confederate port city in Louisiana, and destroy the forces in the area under General Edmund Kirby Smith.